vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices.rst

 and can bill them.
 If your supplier sends you a shipment, they have met the terms of that contract and can bill you.
 Therefore, the terms of the contract is fulfilled when the box moves to or from the truck.
-At this point, Odoo supports the creation of what is called a Draft Invoice by Warehouse staff.
+At this point, Leansoft supports the creation of what is called a Draft Invoice by Warehouse staff.

 Invoice creation